-In cases where an instructor agrees to assign an "I", the instructor must complete the electronic "I" Contract form and submit to the appropriate Dean for approval.
-The student will receive an "I" as the course grade on the grade roster.
+In cases where an instructor agrees to assign an "I", the instructor must complete a triplicate "I" Contract form for the student who receives an "I" as the course grade on the grade roster.
 The "I" contract will specify the course requirements that must be completed and the due date for the work to be submitted (no later than one year from when grade was assigned).
 A copy of the "I" Contract form should be attached to the grade sheet, and the student and instructor will retain a copy.